Rural Computer-Assisted Reporting workshop conveys critical skills; fellowship available to full-scale CAR Boot Camp

 Kate Martin of the Skagit Valley Herald, in Mt.
 Vernon, Wash., was the inaugral IRE boot camp fellow.
 She says thanks to the CAR boot camp "I am no longer at the mercy of my sources to look up a figure or fact for me.
 I can have them send me the source file and work with it on my own."
 (Read more)

-Jonathan and Susan Austin of the Yancey County News in Burnsville, N.C., are the winners of the 2012 Tom and Pat Gish Award for courage, tenacity and integrity in rural journalism.
+Jonathan and Susan Austin of the Yancey County News in Burnsville, N.C., won the 2012 Tom and Pat Gish Award for courage, tenacity and integrity in rural journalism.
 The Austins showed courage in starting a second newspaper in a one-newspaper town, in January 2011, then demonstrated courage, tenacity and integrity by their reporting on local corruption.
 (Photo by Bill Sanders, Asheville Citizen-Times)

 The award is named for Tom and Pat Gish, who published The Mountain Eagle in Whitesburg, Ky., for more than 51 years.
 Tom died in 2008; Pat remains publisher, and their son Ben is editor.
 The Gishes have withstood advertiser boycotts, business competition, declining population, personal attacks, and even the burning of their office to give their readers the kind of journalism often lacking in rural areas.

-The award committee included Ben Gish, son of Tom and Pat Gish and editor of The Mountain Eagle.
-He said, “Even though it occurred a few decades apart, I get the same feeling from looking at the examples of their work as I do when I look at copies of the Eagle when my parents were just getting started in the late 1950s.”
+The award committee includes Ben Gish, son of Tom and Pat Gish and editor of The Mountain Eagle.
+He said of the Austins, “Even though it occurred a few decades apart, I get the same feeling from looking at the examples of their work as I do when I look at copies of the Eagle when my parents were just getting started in the late 1950s.”
 For more on the Austins, click here.
+For their crowd-funding site, go here.

 Institute hosts visiting scholar from China

-Dr. You You, a sociologist and lecturer in the Department of Journalism at Shanghai University, is spending the 2012-13 academic year with the Institute to build on the research she has done in China on the role of mass media in rural areas.
+Dr. You You, a sociologist and lecturer in the Department of Journalism at Shanghai University, spent the 2012-13 academic year with the Institute to build on the research she has done in China on the role of mass media in rural areas.

 Dr. You discussed her research at the first Global Mountain Regions Conference, held by the University of Kentucky's Appalachian Center in October 2012.
 Here's a short video about it, by Buck Ryan of the UK School of Journalism and Telecommunications:

-Shelby and the Enterprise are also benefiting from the work of Mary Austin, a student in Institute Director Al Cross's Communty Journalism course.
-She wrote a front-page lead story for the Enterprise about a local political forum which Shelby moderated, and is working on another story of interest to news media in the Central Appalachian coalfield.
-Stay tuned.
+The Enterprise also benefited from the work of Mary Austin, a student in Institute Director Al Cross's Communty Journalism course.
+She wrote a front-page lead story for the Enterprise about a local political forum which the paper's editor moderated, and did a story for newspapers in the East Kentucky Coalfield about a more favorable attitude toward the coal industry in the region because of changing conditions in the industry, the economy and politics.

 SUPPORT RURAL JOURNALISM!